What is the call center performance management in the office-based and remote contact center?

 Yet after that, they can quickly return to working places.
-Creating the schedule, always imply room for sick days, vacations, and personal matters, for each agent.
+Creating the schedule always implies room for sick days, vacations, and personal matters, for each agent.

 A flexible schedule becomes the normality of the contact center’s activity.
-Plus, the surveys show that working from home and flexible schedules don't decrease the revenue of companies.
+Plus, customer surveys show that working from home and flexible schedules don't decrease the revenue of companies.

 Tracking of agents is simple

-For most managers, tracking is sometimes a chore, yet it’s extremely necessary for the performance to track each employee’s activity.
+For most managers, tracking is sometimes a chore, yet it’s extremely necessary for the contact center performance management to track each employee’s activity.
 Tracking implies adherence to the schedule, first call resolution FCR, talking times, chatting times, communication with the team, etc. All of these contact center metrics are about both contact center performance management and call center agent performance management and ignoring their importance may lead to huge problems in the near future.

-This type of manager's behavior grants both respect and performance
+This type of manager's behavior grants both respect and successful contact center performance management

 The manager is the person that has deep expertise in the contact center industry, for instance, those agents that have been promoted due to high performance in accordance with your call center agent performance management strategy.
 Or contributors that came from the external niche yet have the professional skills to make work in a contact center productive.

 Anyway, professional behavior is the attitude the manager applies.
 And first of all, managers must manage themselves before they manage everyone else.
 How do managers do it?
 Well, the first step towards changing is to guard the time for top priorities and delegate precise time to employees.

-For instance, the manager can inform everyone about this issue: “I have the busy hours from 8 AM till 11 PM unless a complete catastrophe is coming.”
-Of course, after 11 PM, the manager has to devote the necessary time to agents to resolve their issues with customers, to clarify the grey areas of their work, you name it.
+For instance, the manager can inform everyone about this issue: “I have busy hours from 8 AM till 11 PM unless a complete catastrophe is coming.”
+Of course, after 11 PM, the manager has to devote the necessary time frame to agents to resolve their customer issues, to clarify the gray areas of their work, you name it.